iArpanK/Realtime_Barcode_Reader/README.md

 ```sh
 $-> python realtime_barcode_reader.py --video http://192.168.43.39:4747/video
 ```

-> **NOTE** : In both these instances, note that your computer needs to be connected to the same network as your smartphone.
+> **NOTE** : In both these instances, note that your computer needs to be connected to the same network as your phone.
 Also, keep the IP Camera application running in your phone.

 If you want to use your computer’s primary or secondary webcam as the video source, use source as 0 or 1 respectively, in the command above.
 For example, the below command starts your computer’s primary webcam as the video source.
 ```sh